baojianzhou/ftrl-auc/readme.txt

 Thank you for taking the time to review our code and datasets.
 This readme.txt describes how to run FTRL-AUC and all other baseline methods.

-You will find the following 4 sub-folders:
+You will find the following 4 sub-folders and 1 supplement:
     1.  ~/code/: It contains the implementation of FTRL-AUC and all baseline methods.
     2.  ~/datasets/: As shown in our paper, we consider 7 datasets.
     3.  ~/results/: These generated results are presented in our paper.
     4.  ~/figures/: All figures and corresponding data used in our paper.
+    5.  the supplement is here: https://github.com/taejj7t1wv/ftrl-auc

 Our code is written by Python2.7 and C (with C11 standard).
 We assume your Operating System is GNU/Linux-based.
 However, if you have MacOS or MacBook, it will be okay.
 The